 Healing often requires you to first come to terms with what happened.

-Leaning into a trauma like infidelity might seem too painful to even consider.
-In reality, though, acknowledging it allows you to begin exploring the reasons behind it, which can help kick off the healing process.
+Leaning into a trauma like infidelity might seem too painful even to consider.
+But acknowledging it allows you to begin exploring the reasons behind it, which can help kick off the healing process.

 Instead of getting trapped in an unrelenting cycle of self-doubt and self-criticism, you can begin coming to terms with underlying relationship issues, such as lack of communication or intimacy, and explore ways to resolve them.